Call now for a FREE Consultation with a Family Advisor about Assisted Living in your area!

 Eligibility Guidelines

 The amount of coverage provided depends on your service history.
-Full coverage is available if you have a 100% disability rating for a service-connected disability, you have a dental condition that’s classified as service-connected compensable or you were a prisoner of war.
-One-time dental care is available to veterans who served for 90 days or more during the Persian Gulf War and veterans who are enrolled in the Homeless Veterans Dental Program.
+Full coverage is available if you have a 100% disability rating for a service-connected disability, you receive compensation for a dental condition that’s classified as service-connected or you were a prisoner of war.
+One-time dental care is available to veterans who served for 90 days or more during the Persian Gulf War era and veterans who are enrolled in the Homeless Veterans Dental Program.
+Veterans with service-connected dental conditions that don’t qualify for disability payments, have a different condition made worse or harder to treat by a dental condition, or who are enrolled in the Readiness and Employment program may also qualify for certain VA dental benefits.

 How to Apply